VrushankPatel/interview-matters/garbage-collection-algorithms/README.md

 ### Generational Hypothesis

-Most objects die young (generational hypothesis).
+The weak generational hypothesis states that most objects survive for only a short period of time.
+This is based on empirical observations that a majority of objects die young, allowing efficient garbage collection by focusing on short-lived objects.
 This leads to generational GC:
-- **Young Generation:** Where new objects are allocated
+- **Young Generation:** Where new objects are allocated (eden + survivor spaces)
 - **Old Generation:** Long-lived objects
 - **Permanent Generation/Metaspace:** Class metadata (Java 8+)